Updated September 27, 2022

 - Pack your pet’s own bag.
 Have everything in it your pet would need for at least 2 weeks.
-Food and water, any medications your pet is taking, extra ID tags, extra leash, collars, and a pet first aid kit.
+Food and water, any medications your pet is taking, extra ID tags, an extra leash, collars, and a pet first aid kit.

 - Also, print out and laminate or at least put in a zip lock bag or two, your pet’s most recent medical records showing their last set of vaccines.
-I personally would put one with your pets bag and have a copy yourself.
+I personally would put one with your pet’s bag and have a copy yourself.
 (This will help so your pet is not vaccinated again at an emergency shelter and some hotels may ask you for it).

 - Keep extra leashes and collars in your car as well.
 You never know if you need them for your dog or another pet.
 And keep extra bowls in your car as well for water for your pets or food.

 - Make sure your pet’s microchip is registered in your name.
-If you are not sure what this means click here (after you read this until the end!), and if your pet is not micropchipped have them microchipped today!
+If you are not sure what this means click here (after you read this until the end!), and if your pet is not microchipped have them microchipped today!

 - Have an in-case of fire or emergency sticker on your front door or window stating how many pets are inside and what type of pets.
 This way if you were not home, neighbors or emergency officials will know there may be a pet or pets inside that need rescuing.
-If you don’t have a sticker write on a piece of paper and tape it to upper level or highest window that their may be pets inside.
+If you don’t have a sticker write on a piece of paper and tape it to the upper level or highest window so that there may be pets inside.
 (If you can’t get back to your home to get to them before a storm.)

 rescue organizations working in the disaster area.